justicedemocrats/new-site/src/pages/nominate-pages/index.md

         width: full
     title: Why would this nominee make a great Justice Democrat for your district?
   - display: district
+    preface: >-
+      Specify the unique set of characteristics you think a candidate should have - or not have - to be successful in this district
     questions:
       - label: What are you looking for in a nominee?
         max_length: '2000'